Learning Lipschitz Feedback Policies from Expert Demonstrations: Closed-Loop Guarantees, Generalization and Robustness: Introduction

-The problem of learning optimal feedback control policies for a nonlinear system with unknown system dynamics and control cost is not only technically challenging, but also has high sample complexity, which presents an obstacle for data collection and challenges the use of data-driven algorithms.
-This issue is often mitigated by expert demonstrations of the optimal feedback policy, which helps reduce the problem to one of learning the policy implemented by the expert.
+The problem of learning optimal feedback control policies from data for a nonlinear system with unknown dynamics and control cost is not only technically challenging, but also has high sample complexity, which presents obstacles for data collection and the use of data-driven algorithms.
+In imitation learning framework, this issue is often mitigated by expert demonstrations of the optimal feedback policy, which help reduce the problem to one of learning the policy implemented by the expert.
 Yet, learning is not a simple repetition of the expert controls, but rather the ability to generalize and respond to unseen conditions as the expert demonstrator would.
-A naive learning approach that overlooks robustness requirements may not only result in pointwise differences between the expert and implemented policies, but also result in unstable trajectories and failure of the controlled system.
+A naive learning approach (such as behavioral cloning in imitation learning \cite{DAP:89}) that overlooks the generalization and robustness requirements may not only result in pointwise differences between the expert and implemented policies, but also in unstable trajectories and failure of the controlled~system \cite{SR-DB:10}.
+This raises the following question: For an unknown system and control task, what is an appropriate method to learn a feedback policy from a finite number of expert demonstrations (dataset of state-control input pairs) such that (i) the learned policy generalizes expert performance beyond the finite data points to a broader region of interest, and (ii) closed-loop performance remains robust to (adversarial) disturbances of the state measurements.